standardcode/travel-stats/README.md

          name      |   h   |    km
     Ustrzyki Dolne | 6.347 | 508.290

 `examples.sql` contains queries used to generate this statistics and more.
-You may download [already calculated routes](https://sutkowski.egnyte.com/dl/lYFJaTduYY/poland-routes-data.sql.zip_) and skip next points.

 ### Getting Started